Last Updated on November 4, 2021 by Scott Charleboix

 On subsequent posts focus will take place on one aspect of these 20 suggestions.

-However, in this particular post – Day 1 – there’ll be all 20 suggestions and an embellishment in future posts moving from one subject to the next on a daily basis.
+However, in this particular post – Day 1 – there will be all 20 suggestions and an embellishment in future posts moving from one subject to the next on a daily basis.
 In using this particular format it forces you to make looking to see if you need to make at least one change a day (if necessary) on your blog to get those desired new subscribers for a true “successful” blog.

 It’s my sincere hope that after reading this post, you’ll please subscribe to my blog.